The Complete Guide to Writing an ATS-Optimized Resume in 2026

 - Strong: "Resolved 150+ weekly support tickets with a 97% satisfaction rating, reducing average response time from 4 hours to 45 minutes by implementing a categorization system"

-ConnectsBlue's AI bullet point generator follows this formula automatically.
-Enter your job title and a brief description of what you did, and the AI produces properly structured, quantified bullet points that you can edit and customize.
+ConnectsBlue's writing prompts follow this formula.
+Enter your job title and a brief description of what you did, then refine the suggested bullet points that you can edit and customize.

 5. Keyword Optimization Without Keyword Stuffing

 The right approach: read the job description carefully and identify the 8-12 most important skills, tools, and qualifications mentioned.
-Then ensure each one appears naturally in your resume at least once β ideally in context within a bullet point, not just in a skills list.
+Then ensure each one appears naturally in your resume at least once — ideally in context within a bullet point, not just in a skills list.
 For example, if the job description mentions "cross-functional collaboration," do not just list it under Skills.
-Include a bullet point like: "Led cross-functional collaboration between engineering, design, and product teams to launch a customer portal serving 50,000+ monthly active users."
+Include a bullet point like: "Led cross-functional collaboration between engineering, design, and product teams to launch a customer portal used by enterprise customers."

 - Using a two-column layout.
-Looks modern, destroys ATS parsing.
-Workday and Taleo merge columns into unreadable text.
+Looks modern, but many parsers can merge columns into unreadable text.
 Use a single column.

 - Putting contact info in the header/footer.
 Most ATS systems ignore document headers entirely.
 Your name and email must be in the document body.